Djokovic behaves better in 1st match since US Open default - WHIZ News

 ROME (AP) — Novak Djokovic behaved better Wednesday in his first match since being defaulted from the U.S. Open.

-The top-ranked Serb was mostly courteous with the chair umpire during a 6-3, 6-2 win over local wild-card entry Salvatore Caruso in his opening match at the Italian Open.
+The top-ranked Serb was mostly courteous with the chair umpire and had no interaction with the line judges during a 6-3, 6-2 win over local wild-card entry Salvatore Caruso in his opening match at the Italian Open.

+The performance came in sharp contrast to the scene in New York 10 days ago, when Djokovic was disqualified for unintentionally hitting a line judge in the throat with a ball.
+Djokovic said earlier this week that the incident taught him “a big lesson.”

+“I was actually looking forward to (playing again) as soon as possible after what happened in New York,” Djokovic said.
+“Because I feel like the sentiment on the court needs to be positive, and I need to kind of remove anything that can possibly cause any kind of issues to me — if there is something.”

 When the umpire came down to inspect a ball mark on the red clay early in the first set and made an overrule in Caruso’s favor, Djokovic just replied, “Yup,” and rubbed out the mark with his red sneaker.